-As far as the recycling of the biowaste is concerned, according to the Italian Legislation (D.Lgs 75/2010 and subsequent amendments) the end of waste status is represented by compost, classified as a soil improver and divided into three categories:
+As far as the recycling of the biowaste is concerned, according to the Italian Legislation (D.Lgs 75/2010 and subsequent amendments) the end of waste status is represented by compost, classified as a soil improver and divided into four categories:

-- Green Compost (GWC): compost produced from garden waste only; - Biowaste Compost (BWC): compost produced from biowaste, including both food- and garden waste; - Sludge Compost (SWC): compost produced including sludge inside the mixture of different feedstock.
+- Green Compost (GWC): compost produced from garden waste only; - Biowaste Compost (BWC): compost produced from biowaste, including both food- and garden waste; - Sludge Compost (SWC): compost produced including sludge inside the mixture of different feedstock. - Compost from waste from the agri-food chain: compost produced from digestate of agro-industrial sludge, wastewater and agro-industrial sludge, animal waste, and green waste.